Platecarpus: Taxonomic history

 Platecarpus was often regarded as the most common genus of mosasaur in the Western Interior Sea during the deposition of the Smoky Hill Chalk in Kansas, and Platecarpus ictericus was regarded as the most commonly occurring species.
 However, scientists now consider it to be of the paraphyletic genus.
 Therefore, some species were reassigned to their own genera.
-The type specimen of Platecarpus planiforns was discovered by Professor B. F. Mudge and was classified by Edward Drinker Cope as Clidastes planiforns.
+The type specimen of Platecarpus planifrons was discovered by Professor B. F. Mudge and was classified by Edward Drinker Cope as Clidastes planiforns.
 In 1898, on further analysis of the remains, it was determined that the mosasaur be placed in the genus Platecarpus.
 The type specimen underwent another taxonomic review in 1967, when paleontologist Dale Russell determined that the remains were too fragmentary to place within any genus, and deemed it a specimen of "uncertain taxonomic position".
 A 2006 discovery in the Smoky Hill Chalk of Kansas re-affirmed this position with the discovery a complete fossilized skull being unearthed.
 In 2011, a new generic name, Plesioplatecarpus, was erected by Takuya Konishi and Michael W. Caldwell to incorporate P. planifrons, which they found was distinct from Platecarpus in a phylogenetic analysis.
 In 1994, Angolasaurus was synonymized with this genus.
 However, many recent studies re-validate this genus.
 Furthermore, Platecarpus is considered monotypic, as P. coryphaeus and P. ictericus were synonymized with its type species, P. tympaniticus.

 The cladogram below follows the most resolved topology from a 2011 analysis by paleontologists Takuya Konishi and Michael W. Caldwell.